-Please return by: Name of student:("my child") Name of school:Grade: Date of trip: My child has been offered the opportunity to participate in an international trip from to The criteria for attending this trip are as follows: (to be completed by school/trip organizer) Additional trip information (To be completed by school/trip organizer.
-Provide sufficient details to ensure informed consent for all activities.)
-Travel Documents To ensure my child has the required travel documents, my child has the following citizenship and/or immigration status: Canadian citizen Other citizenship (list citizenships held: Landed immigrant Refugee Canadian student visa I understand that it is my responsibility to obtain and pay for the following travel documents for my child to participate in the international field trip: Passport (must be valid until).
-Visa for(country) which can be obtained by contacting Notarized letter signed by both parents/legal guardians granting permission for the trip leader to take my child out of the country.
-If my child is not a Canadian citizen or has other citizenship in addition to Canadian citizenship, I will contact the trip organizer to determine what, if any, additional travel documents may be required.
+Please return by:

+// L 1 III

+Name of student: ("my child")

+Name of school: Grade:

+Date of trip:

+My child has been offered the opportunity to participate in an international trip from (date range)

+to (date range)

+(location) I understand that participation in this trip is optional, and if my child does not a school and will be provided with other classroom activities. ttend they will be required to attend

+The criteria for attending this trip are as follows: (to be completed by school/trip organ nizer)

+Additional trip information (To be completed by school/trip organizer.
+Provide sufficient nt details to ensure informed consent for

+all activities.)

+To I Down and

+Travel Documents To ensure my child has the required travel documents, my child has the following citiz zenship and/or immigration status:

+Canadian citizen grandra de

+Other citizenship (list citizenships held:

+Landed immigrant

+── Refugee ☐ Canadian student visa

+Canadian student visa

+I understand that it is my responsibility to obtain and pay for the following travel docur international field trip: ments for my child to participate in the

+Passport (must be valid until).

+Passport (must be valid until).
+Visa for(country) which can be obtained bycontacting

+Notarized letter signed by both parents/legal guardians granting permission for the country.

+If my child is not a Canadian citizen or has other citizenship in addition to Canadian ci tizenship, I will contact the trip organizer to

+determine what, if any, additional travel documents may be required.